 These white ones are not really herders and drovers in the way most people picture sheepdogs rounding up the sheep to move them about and keeping the flock together.
-(Although SCs can be taught to herd.)
+(Although SCs have traditionally helped with herding and can be taught to herd.)
 The white ones are protectors, guardians, usually raised with their flocks, from the time they are young pups.
-At night they were left outdoors, alone, trusted to do whatever was necessary to ward off wolves, bears and raiders.
+At night they were left outdoors, alone, trusted to do whatever was necessary to ward off wolves, bears and human raiders.
 They have developed independence from the shepherd.
-They think-for-themselves and have problem solving skills not found in other traditional sheep herding dogs.
+They think for themselves and have problem solving skills not found in other traditional sheep herding dogs.
 They were expected to work and protect alone, autonomously, and not necessarily under the shepherd's direction.

 Back to Top